 The SU/SD’s performance criteria of the school shall be clear and be communicated to administrators, educators, and other building staff.

 Each supervisory union SU/SD shall establish a secure student data system that enables regular access for teachers and administrators.
 Teachers shall have access to academic performance data on individual students whom they teach and aggregate data on student and system SU/SD and school performance results.
-SU/SDDistrict and school administrators shall have access to individual student data and on student and system performance results.
+SU/SD and school administrators shall have access to individual student data and on student and system performance results.

 2125 Continuous Improvement Plan